Loading

 Keeping your knowledge organized feels like good work.
 But do you track the time you take organizing your notes?
 If you're spending more time on organization than you are taking notes, Mem is here to save you.

-Most apps are using AI to help you fill your docs with generated text or images.
+Most apps use AI to help you fill your docs with generated text or images.
 Mem goes one step further by using AI to actually tag and organize your content, so you don't have to.

 As you go about your day, Mem will use AI to understand the core topics and group them into tags.
 You'll be able to access these tags from the left-side menu, and as you browse each one, you can see suggestions to add more mems.
 This way, the chances of creating a note you'll never see again are much slimmer.